 Since traditional corporate training is not something that favors a larger group of attendants, you would have to pay for each of your staff members individually to offer the training that is needed.

-Things are not the same with e-Learning.
+Things are not the same as e-Learning.
 You buy an online course, or you create one yourself, and your employees can attend it.
 Moreover, in light of new information or changing trends, the course can be easily edited and updated to meet any new company requirements.
 Another reason why e-Learning is such a good approach is its longevity.

 Once you have a training program that is viable, you can use it again whenever a new employee comes on board.
-So, if you are a company that plans to expand and will have a frequent need for new team members, then you should definitely opt for an e-Learning course.
+So, if you are a company that plans to expand and will have a frequent need for new team members, then you should definitely opt for an e-learning course.

 You Have Different Types Of Learners Among Your Employees

 If more learners need to use the training course, you will face a tough time conveying the same information to different people.
 The reason is simple.
 Every learner is different.
 While some acquire new knowledge using visual aids, there are many who grasps knowledge better if their peers explain them and simplify the lesson.

 This is perfectly natural, and traditional corporate training might not meet these demands in the same manner as e-Learning.

 Online courses allow their attendants to use webinar features, where more learners can go over the same lesson and discuss it.
 Furthermore, there is a variety of different media like videos, images, and infographics that illustrate particular points from the lesson to help learners understand better.